Shark Class is comprised of 23 pupils in Year 4,5 and 6, who love a challenge and take pride in the work that they produce.

 Throughout school we also have an extensive reading intervention programme as part of our school's participation in a local reading project, that is co-ordinated by our school reading lead, Mrs Saunders with interventions delivered by Miss Shaw.
 All children across school, including children in Shark Class are supported to develop their phonic knowledge, fluency and comprehension where required.

-All children in Shark Class are set a weekly homework activity in English and Maths This is sent home on a Wednesday and should be returned by the following Monday.
+All children in Shark Class are set a weekly homework activity in English and Maths This is sent home on a Friday and should be returned by the following Wednesday.
 The activity's focus will always be an area of learing that has been learnt at school during in the week to ensure consolidation of learning and allows us to make time for interventions at the end of every half term, where needed to ensure learning and progression.
 Each half term a challenge is set for homework instead of a specialised subject piece and children are asked to revisit each spelling and maths area that has been covered that half term.

 My Happy Mind is a new wellbeing and brain programme that began in Spring term 2022, the children learn to manage their feelings, emotions and brain development in the form of whole class sessions on a Monday morning before learning begins.
 Journalling forms a part of this and the children enjoy learnoing breathing techniques.